caligrafy/caligrafy-quill/README.md

     * Once started, you can access the website locally via `http://localhost:8080`

-Note: You need to run the above command everytime, you make change in your code
++ **Note:** You need to run the above command everytime, you make change in your code

 **Database provided in Docker**

 + In both commands, a `phpmyadmin` instance  has been added and can be accessible at `http://localhost:8077/`

-    * This is a web client for MySQL.
-IT will allow you easy access to your Database.
++ This is a web client for MySQL.
+It will allow you easy access to your Database.
         * Username: `root`
         * Password: `root`